 The ANC has consistently promised economic prosperity and social justice since 1994.
-It had delivered neither.
-South Africa today is in a worse position than it worse position than it was 23 years ago.
-It should surprise no-one; when Marxism (as the ANC avowedly is) meets racial demagoguery it is never a recipe for success, for anyone, whatever their skin colour.
+It has delivered neither.
+South Africa today is in a worse position than it than it was 23 years ago.
+It should surprise no-one; Marxism is never a recipe for success, for anyone, whatever their skin colour.
 The gains made in giving the black South African population its political rights and extending to them their inherent natural rights – like freedom of movement and association – have been vastly overshadowed by increasing economic stagnation – due in no small part to the mandatory quota system imposed on employers – and decline, the decline of the country’s infrastructure which has led to protests over poor sanitation and drinking water and an increasingly unreliable electricity supply, the decline of its political institutions, the massive rise in crime and political incompetence and corruption and the massive drop in life expectancy.

 Mandela’s dream of a harmonious and utopian post-racial nation, if it was ever as real as many hoped, is now dead, and has been for some time.
 The issue of crime alone is enough to consign all the hopes of the 90’s to the landfill of history.
 If the sanctity placed on an individual’s life is the barometer by which we measure how civilised a society is, then South Africa now falls far short.
 John Simpson admitted a while back that South Africa was (and is) so violent that it was tied with Iraq and Colombia for one of the most violent nations on earth.
 It became so violent that the ANC imposed a blackout on the release of crime statistics in order that its credibility as a government whose first duty to its people is to protect them from crime would not be undermined.
 The fact that this action had the opposite effect points to the ineptitude of the people in power.
 Statistics are now released once a year, and even then it is hard to gauge just how bad the levels of different types of crime are.